 Alex Wodak, physician and director of the Alcohol and Drug Service at St. Vincent’s Hospital in Sydney, and Gideon Warhaft, former editor of the NSW Users & AIDS Association’s (NUAA) User’s News, published a piece in The Guardian that seeks to dismantle some of the misconceptions associated with MDMA.

 In a 10 question interview, Wodak and Warhaft lay out the most commonly asked questions, answering them in a concise and scientific manner.
+These questions and answers are taken from The Guardian.

 Why do young people with everything to live for take drugs like ecstasy?